Deevun155/ProKeysPreview/README.md

 REAPER SDK headers are included in `Source/extern` under the original license.

-## Settings
-- Difficulty
-    - The plugin assumes it has been placed in the FX window of the Expert difficulty.
-    - When placed here, you can switch to the other tracks using the Difficulty setting, which automatically adjusts track speeds.
-    - Alternatively, you can place the plugin on all the different tracks and use the `This track` difficulty, which won't adjust the track speed.
-- Time Offset (ms)
-    - The plugin will have some latency.
-It's likely to be different from RBN Preview.
-    - Adjust until playback looks accurate.
-- Refresh Rate (Hz)
-    - This is how often the plugin updates.
-It is recommended to use the refresh rate of your display.
-- Speed
-    - This is the track speed.
-    - It is designed to be equivalent to Rock Band 3 track speeds.

-## Features
-- Range shifts
-    - Upcoming range shift lane dimming
-    - Upcoming range shift chevrons
-    - Smooth range shift animation and lateral highway scrolling
-    - Notes outside the current range highlight in red
-- Glissandos
-    - Alternative sprite
     - Glissandos that have erroenous notes show those notes highlighted in red
 - Chord detection
 - Sustain logic